bete241011/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 2. Script that changes the working directory to the user's directory.
 # 3. Script that displays current directory contents in a long format.
 # 4. Script that displays current directory contents, including hidden files in a long format.
 # 5. Script that displays current directory contents, including hidden files in a long format numerically with user and group IDs.
+# 6. Scripts that creates a directory named holberton in the /tmp/ directory.